beyond667/imoji-android-sdk-ui/README.md

                     }

                     @Override
-                    public void onStickerTapped(Uri uri) {
+                    public void onStickerTapped(Imoji imoji) {
-                        //When a sticker gets tapped, uri from Imoji API with widget's imageFormat }
+                        //Get tapped sticker's ImojiSDK Imoji object, from which you can create URL's for different
+                        //sizes, image formats and styles
+                    }

                     @Override